Getting started

 Eneba API uses OAuth 2.0 authorization mechanism with Bearer tokens.
 If you are not familiar with OAuth, please read more on OAuth Access Tokens and Refreshing OAuth Access Tokens.

-1. Getting the credentials
+1. Getting your credentials

 2. Authentication